khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 Todo: Add live component block with code example of Audit Events table

 Labels in a header should be short, descriptive, and relevant.
 Avoid headers which are too long for the content in the rows below.
-It is possible to hyphenate the text, but note that hyphens is language-sensitive.
+It is possible to hyphenate the text, but note that hyphening is language-sensitive.
 Its ability to find break opportunities depends on the language, defined in the lang attribute of a parent element and support depends on the specific browser.

 Use title-case capitalization for table headers and labels.